hyperifyio/goagent/README.md

 - JSON contract on stdin/stdout; strict timeouts per call
 - Treat model output as untrusted input; never pass to a shell

+For a deeper analysis of risks, boundaries, and mitigations, see the full threat model at `docs/security/threat-model.md`.

 ### Sequence diagram
 See `docs/diagrams/agentcli-seq.md` for the message flow.